Robert T. Kerlin: Career

 For four years, beginning in 1890, Kerlin taught English at Missouri Valley College.
 He left the college to join the Methodist Episcopal Church, South, as a minister.
 Kerlin worked there until 1898, when he became involved in the Spanish–American War in 1898 as a chaplain, accompanying the Third Missouri Volunteers.
 When the war ended he returned to teaching English.

 Kerlin worked at a number of schools in the decade that followed: Missouri Valley College (1901–1902), Southwestern University (1902–1903), State Normal School at Warrensburg, Missouri (1903–1906), Yale University (1906–1907, as an instructor), and State Normal School at Farmville (1908–1910).
 From 1906 to 1907 he was an associate editor of The Arena.

 Kerlin was also a member of the NAACP.
 In 1910 he was hired to teach English at the Virginia Military Institute.
 While teaching there, he published The Voice of the Negro, an anthology of writings from African-American newspapers centering around the Red Summer.
 When World War I ended Kerlin taught at the American Expeditionary Forces University.
 He edited the 1923 poetry anthology Negro Poets and Their Poems.

-In 1921, Kerlin wrote an open letter to Thomas C. McRae, the Governor of Arkansas, requesting that he review the cases of several black farmers who had been sentenced to death following the Elain massacre.
+In 1921, Kerlin wrote an open letter to Thomas C. McRae, the Governor of Arkansas, requesting that he review the cases of several black farmers who had been sentenced to death following the Elaine massacre.
 The farmers had been convicted of instigating the riot, but Kerlin argued they had acted in self-defense under attack.
 He wrote that "The time will come when the world with full knowledge of this will be revolted by such Congo barbarity."
 After the letter was written and published in The Nation, the Board of Visitors of Virginia Military Institute asked for his resignation.
 He refused, and the school fired him.